Verizon hires Loop Capital for spectrum sale

-Verizon Wireless said on Monday it hired Loop Capital as a second adviser for a proposed sale of wireless spectrum, a move seen as an attempt to help it gain regulatory approval for its controversial plan to buy $3.9 billion of airwaves from cable companies.
+Verizon Wireless said on Monday it hired Loop Capital as a second adviser for a proposed sale of wireless spectrum, a move seen as an attempt to help it gain regulatory approval for its controversial plan to buy $3.9 billion (2.46 billion pounds) of airwaves from cable companies.

 The joint venture of Verizon Communications (VZ.N) and Vodafone Group Plc (VOD.L) has said it would sell some wireless airwaves as long as the Federal Communications Commission approves its plan to buy airwaves from cable companies including Comcast Corp (CMCSA.O).